emmycodingawards/CSCI41_Journey-to-the-Beyond/README.md

 # HASH TABLE:

-- Using STL, unordered_map
+- Using STL, unordered_map.
-- Used to store information about astronauts
+- Used to store information about astronauts.
-- astro.h header file for our "astro" class declaring astronauts with 4-digit ID (int), name (string), health (int), time_on_rocket (float)
+- astro.h header file for our "astro" class declaring astronauts with 4-digit ID (int), name (string), health (int), time_on_rocket (float).
-- Associative will be Astro class and key will be ID (int)
+- Associative will be Astro class and key will be ID (int).

 # GRAPHICAL INTERFACE:

- - Unity for graphics
+ - Unity for graphics.
- - Code will be in C# but will have to accomodate C++ user input code (main.cc and header file(s))
+ - Code will be in C# but will have to accomodate C++ user input code (main.cc and header file(s)).

  # SCORE COUNT: